derekmizak/Client-Information-Sample-App/README.md

    - Click **Delete** and confirm the action.

 This cleanup will ensure that no unnecessary charges are incurred and that your Google Cloud credits are preserved for future projects.

+## Troubleshooting

+### Issue: Location shows "N/A" for all visitors
+**Possible causes:**
+1. The ipapi.co free tier limit (1,000 requests/day or 30,000/month) has been exceeded
+2. The geolocation API is temporarily unavailable
+3. The IP address cannot be geolocated (e.g., private networks, VPNs)

+**Solution:** Wait for the daily/monthly limit to reset, or sign up for a free API key at ipapi.co.

+### Issue: "Too many requests" error
+**Cause:** The rate limiter has detected more than 100 requests from your IP in 15 minutes.

+**Solution:** Wait 15 minutes before trying again, or test from a different IP address.

+### Issue: App won't start locally
+**Cause:** Node.js version is too old.

+**Solution:** Upgrade to Node.js 22 or higher: `nvm install 22` or download from [nodejs.org](https://nodejs.org/).

 ## License